Information We Collect About You

 We may share some of your personal information with third parties for business reasons, as outlined below:

 - Affiliates.
 We may disclose certain personal information we collect about you to our affiliates (e.g., our subsidiaries and entities under common ownership with EMF) to complete the performance of Services or related transactions.

-- Advertising Partners.
-We work with online third-party advertising partners to present special ads we think may interest you when you visit our sites or visit the sites of Third Parties, including Facebook and other social media networks.
-We do this through the use of remarketing tracking Tags.
-We also may use custom audiences based on emails addresses and phone numbers of our subscribers and Site visitors.
+- Advertising Partners. use custom audiences based on emails addresses and phone numbers of our subscribers and Site visitors.
 This allows us to present special offers for our products and services to you via Facebook and Google.
 We may also share your personal information with third-party advertising partners for their marketing, research, or similar purposes.
-Please see "Cookies," below, to learn about your options regarding personalized ads.

 As mentioned above, when you visit us on our Sites or use one of our mobile applications, we collect information about you by using cookies, pixels, and other tracking technologies, which we may combine with other personal information we collect about you.
 Some examples of the data we collect from cookies and similar technologies include your account preferences, pages accessed, language preferences, and previous visits to our websites.
 We use this information to better understand, customize, and improve your experience using our Services, as well as to manage our advertising.
 For example, we use third-party analytics and advertising partners' automated devices and applications, such as Google Analytics, to evaluate usage of our Sites.
 We use these tools to help us improve the performance of our Site and our users’ experience on our Site.